solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 color: "#C02942"
 ---

-Colors are usually perceived in as part of a composition.
+Colors are usually perceived as part of a composition.
 It is rare that we can find them in isolation in nature.
 Sometimes we find articles, usually associated to marketing, where people make a direct relationship between a color and an emotion or a feeling.
-For example, when the color red is associated to `passion` and and green to `hope`.
+For example, when the color red is associated to `passion` and green to `hope`.
 Such relationships could be true to some extent, but I think it is also important to consider the context associated to such perceptions.
 A red color indeed can express passion, but in some cases, given the set of other colors present in the composition, it could also express sadness or fear.